efelipe402/simplilearn-devops-tools/README.md

 # simplilearn-devops-tools

-A simple project to test and connect Jenkins to GitHub
+A simple project to test and connect Jenkins to GitHub, use of ansible automatization.Docker swarm and compose.